top of page

 A person sorting through a collection of old greeting cards they have gathered up in hand - birthday cards, wedding cards, and holiday cards - during a spring cleaning session.

 Cards don't stay in one place.
 Before you start sorting, gather every card in the house into one spot.
 Check the dedicated shoebox, the kitchen drawer, the coat pocket, and the ones tucked between books on the shelf.
-Birthday cards, sympathy cards, wedding anniversary cards, holiday cards - everything.
+Birthday cards, sympathy cards, wedding anniversary cards, holiday cards, everything.

 Seeing the full collection at once is clarifying.
 It also confirms what you suspected: this is a lot of cards.
 That means a lot of people took the time to write something down for you.
 Worth keeping in mind as you decide what to do next.